Best HR Practices

 Note: If you prefer to see the Newsletters listed by Category, go to this page: Current Newsletters listed by Category.

 15 January 2016 – Nuts and bolts of business success “At the beginning of every year, most managers return from their family holidays hoping for better things – better productivity; better sales; better profits.
 However, many factors are out of their control, such as the Chinese economy and commodity prices.
-While these economic demons swirl beyond a manager’s influence, there are important things that can still be done to improve business performance …. “ … read more (or view online)
+While these economic demons swirl beyond a manager’s influence, there are important things that can still be done to improve business performance …. “ … read more (or PDF version)

 Click here to go to our archive page.